Last Modified: 4th May 2022

 This Section describes the type of information we collect about you.

-Personally Identifiable Information or PII means information that identifies or is capable of being associated with you.
+Personal Information or PII means information that identifies or is capable of being associated with you.

 When you visit or use our Services, we may ask for and collect Personal Information from or about you where we believe it is reasonably required for ordinary business purposes.